rebelsky/sams-assorted-musings-reflections/trend-lines-2020-02-10.md

 [2] Given how I've heard fundraising worked at the College during that time, it seems that no one thought so.

+[3] The notes I have from Kate Walker's last presentation suggest that we've grown at about 5.44% per year.

+[4] Or you can grab [my Excel spreadsheet](files/CollegeBudgetTrends.xlsx)

-[3] Your Money May Vary, or something like that.
+[5] Your Money May Vary, or something like that.